tensor2023/Awesome-Computational-Imaging/chapters/Chapter09_Neural_SpaceTime/Chapter09_Neural_SpaceTime.md

 This loss is backpropagated through both the forward model and the two networks.
 In this way, **the motion and the scene are jointly learned from scratch**, using only the raw measurements as supervision.

-## The Contribution

-- NSTM is the **first self-supervised framework** to jointly learn per-pixel motion and scene content from raw multi-shot measurements.
-- It supports **any multi-shot system** with a differentiable forward model, including DPC, 3D SIM, and DiffuserCam.
-- It enables **motion-aware reconstruction** that resolves artifacts in dynamic scenes, improving biological interpretability.
-- The system uses a **coarse-to-fine training strategy** to prevent the motion and scene networks from interfering with each other during optimization.
-- NSTM can even synthesize **intermediate timepoints** by querying the trained networks, enabling high-frame-rate interpolation.

 ## References